UCL-CCS/DRTNN/README.md

 # [Deep Residual Transformer Neural Network (DRTNN)]

-The Transformer Neural Network in this project is not depend on the data representation and the application (the surrogate model works for any type of linear and nonlinear systems)
+The Transformer Neural Network in this project is not depend on the data representation and the application (the surrogate model works for any type of linear and nonlinear systems).
+It can be easily modified for end user purposes.

 <p float="center">
   <img src="images/σ01_ε01.gif" width="271" />